 To thaw, remove it from the freezer and the container and place into the refrigerator until softened.
-For quicker thawing, set the pie out at room temperature.
+For quicker thawing, set it out at room temperature.
 I have even seen it eaten frozen, so there’s that.

 Buckeyes – Chocolate Dipped Peanut Butter Balls